The Boy on the Corner

 No, Hermione thought.
 She wouldn't let that happen.
 Things would change this time around.
 She'd make sure of it.

 Hermione steeled herself from her sad thoughts concerning Sirius and quickly raised her arm to take his proffered hand, shaking it firmly.
 He seemed surprised and satisfied at her firm grip, and smiled even wider.

 "It's very nice to meet you," she managed to say, still smiling winningly.
-Inside, her mind was working a mile a minute.
+Inside, her mind was working fast.
 This time-turning blip could work in her advantage, but she had to move quickly.
 "Tell me, Sirius, are you going to start school very soon?"

 "I'm starting at Hogwarts next week," Sirius said smugly.
 But then his smile faded as he got lost in thought.
 "Though I'm not really looking forward to the first day."

 Hermione frowned.
 "Why is that?"

 He seemed hesitant to reply, but begrudgingly answered her.
 "Well, everyone is expecting me to be someone I'm not.
 They…my family…my brother..." he trailed, and then sighed.
 "I think I'll have to be Slytherin."

 "What would you know?"
 Sirius scowled.
 "You don't know me or my family.
 We're high status, we have responsibilities."
 The words sounded so rehearsed that Hermione wondered how many times Sirius had been told it before.